ballerburg9005/wikipedia-live-telnet/README.md

 * navigation keys don't work instantly to interrupt while the client still receives text (maybe impossible)

-* not on Github yet: guestbook, various other improvements
-* fixed but not on Github: system_text in server.cfg is unused by accident
+* not on Github yet: guestbook, various other improvements, system_text in server.cfg is unused by accident

 * needs observation: there was a bug that sometimes caused 60% CPU utilization idle, probably related to python/package versions

 ## general guide running